 The Building Owner will also, typically, be required to pay the fee’s of sub-consultants necessary for the Award to be determined.
 It is important to understand that Surveyors appointed under the Party Wall etc. Act 1996 are required to act under that function alone.

-Reading your professionals Terms of Engagement will give you an indication of what they do and what they do not do, disciplines could be seen to be separated into three different areas including but not limited to: Design, Construction & Engineering and perhaps, in the case of larger projects, CDM.
+Reading your professional’s Terms of Engagement [Contract] will give you an indication of what they do and what they do not do, disciplines could be seen to be separated into three different areas including but not limited to: Design, Construction & Engineering and perhaps, in the case of larger projects, CDM.
+Party Wall is a professional service area in and of itself and Contracts will often limit the involvement of the Party Wall Surveyor to neighbourly matters only, matters normally dealt with in Tort Law.
+Strictly speaking such contracts cannot limit the risk of death or personal injury as a result of contract through statutory legislation and therefore surveyors may be held, at least, jointly liable in the event of death or personal injury dependent on the nature of the construction project.